w3c-fedid/FedCM/explainer/HOWTO.md

 ### Identity Provider implementation

-The Chrome prototype implements multiple protocols between the browser and the IdP.
+The Chrome prototype supports multiple protocols between the browser and the IdP.
 On the mediation-oriented flow, there are five different HTTP requests:

-1. A request for the FedCM Well-Known configuration.
+1. A request for the `/.well-known/fedcm` configuration.
 2. A request for a list of accounts that the user can use for federated sign-in.
 3. A request for a metadata about clients (RPs).
 4. A request for an ID token associated with a specified account.
 5. A request to revoke an ID token associated with an account.

 All of these must be served over HTTPS.
-These requests are tagged with a forbidden header `Sec-FedCM-CSRF` to identify them as browser-generated FedCM requests.
+These requests are tagged with a browser-controlled header `Sec-FedCM-CSRF` to identify them as browser-generated FedCM requests.
 The `Sec-` prefix prevents web content being able to set this header on other kinds of traffic such as via `XMLHttpRequest`, which makes it useful to prevent CSRF attacks.
-The header currently has an empty value.
+The header value is undefined.

 ### Protocol details

-#### Well-Known configuration request
+#### `/.well-known/fedcm` configuration request

-After the RP initiates a sign-in flow by calling the `navigator.credentials.get()`, the browser learns about the IdP's FedCM support with a fetch to `https://idp.example/.well-known/fedcm`, where `https://idp.example` was specified as the provider by the RP.
+After the RP initiates a sign-in flow by calling the `navigator.credentials.get()`, the browser learns about the IdP's FedCM support with a fetch to `https://idp.example/.well-known/fedcm`, where `https://idp.example` was specified as the provider URL by the RP.

 The browser expects a response with MIME type `application/json`, currently containing four fields: